Mark Abley: Career

-In 2005 he was awarded a Guggenheim Fellowship for research into language change.
+In 2005, he was awarded a Guggenheim Fellowship for research into language change.
 His book The Prodigal Tongue: Dispatches from the Future of English (2008) was positively reviewed in The Times (London) and by William Safire in The New York Times.
-In August 2009 Abley published a children's book about words and their origins, Camp Fossil Eyes.
+In August 2009, Abley published a children's book about words and their origins, Camp Fossil Eyes.
 He has also written the text of a picture book for young children, Ghost Cat.

 Abley has edited several books, including When Earth Leaps Up and A Woman Clothed in Words by Anne Szumigalski; he was Szumigalski's literary executor.
 Over the years he has led workshops for the Quebec Writers' Federation, the Maritime Writers' Workshop, and the Banff Centre for the Arts.
 His magazine journalism has appeared in The Walrus, Canadian Geographic, Canada's History and many other publications.
 He has been shortlisted for the President's Medal at the National Magazine Awards.

 In 2013, Abley published Conversations with a Dead Man: The Legacy of Duncan Campbell Scott.
 Scott was a poet who also ran the Department of Indian Affairs for many years.
 It received high praise from Bob Rae and Cindy Blackstock among others.
 A revised and updated edition was published by Stonehewer Books in 2024.

 Coteau Books published The Tongues of Earth, a volume of Abley's new and selected poems, in 2015.
 It was shortlisted for the 2016 Fred Cogswell Award for literary excellence.
 The Organist was named by BBC Music Magazine as one of the top ten classical music books of 2019.
-"Strange Bewildering Time" was shortlisted for a 2024 Foreword Indies Prize in the biography category.
+Strange Bewildering Time was shortlisted for a 2024 Foreword Indies Prize in the biography category.

+In 2026 Abley's latest book Numb: The Politics of Overwhelm was published by Baraka Books.